Program Type:

 Event Details

-Frank Perez, author of a new book titled Rainbow Fleur de Lis: Essays on Queer New Orleans History, and Robert Fieseler, author of a new books titled American Scare, Florida’s Hidden Cold War on Black and Queer Lives, will discuss them at 7 p.m., Thursday, July 24, at the East Bank Regional Library, 4747 W. Napoleon, Metairie.
+Larry Bagneris, Robert Fieseler, and Frank Perez, authors of new books on queer life and identity, will discuss them at 7 p.m., Wednesday, July 24, at the East Bank Regional Library, 4747 W. Napoleon, Metairie.

 This event is free of charge and open to the public.
 Registration is not required.